arjuna-dev/cross-platform-ticTacToe/README.md

 To find the dmg file to run the app on a desktop mac go to TTT/dist/ttt-1.0.0.dmg

-The xCode project is on "xCode project" folder then open TicTacToe.xcodeproj
+The xCode project for iOS is on "xCode project" folder then open TicTacToe.xcodeproj